Fadzai-A-M/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the number of lines that contain the pattern “bin” in the file /etc/passwdDisplay lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
 Write a script that displays all users and their home directories, sorted by usersi.
 Write a script that reverse its input.
-Create a script that removes all letters c and C from input.
+Create a script that removes all letters c and C from inpUT